 Something that today is only a luxury for most.
 Business owners want everything done yesterday.
 But without any time to fully analyze a problem, the solutions will be superficial.

 First, if we still think that sharing our idea means that someone else will do it before we get the chance, we’re forgetting one simple fact.
 Most people don’t want to go through the struggle of doing anything difficult.
 Most just like the idea of owning the results, taking selfies at the finish line.

 Second, when we’re serious, when we really just want to make the best possible product, we can’t just stop when someone else is working on the same idea.
+If you want to open a coffee shop, don’t look for an area where there are none, launch right next to an already existing one.
 We don’t know how serious or capable they are.
 They might not be as good as we are.
 But how do we know if we’re any good at what we’re doing?

 10. Asking, listening, redoing is part of the creative process.

 First, ”creating is often a solitary experience.
 Yet work made entirely in isolation is usually doomed to remain lonely”.